wzjoriv/Runner-Z/README.md

 Another tool that is useful to have is a good BASIC text editor.
 I had issued finding one, but I though notepad++ had the best performance.

 ### Installing
-Once you have the Intybasic SDK downloaded, download the Runner-Z project from github and move into the Projects folder inside of the SDK.
+Once you have the Intybasic SDK downloaded, download the Runner-Z project from github and move it into the Projects folder inside of the SDK.
 Open the command promp inside the runnerZ folder.
 Then, run the compiler
 ```
 intybasic runnerZ.bas asm/runnerZ.asm ../../lib